When I'm Gone (Eminem song): Music video

-The music video starts with Eminem rapping on a podium about his life at a small gathering.
+The music video starts with Eminem rapping on a podium about his life at a Narcotics Anonymous meeting.
 He's at an open house where he completely ignores his daughter's creations but before he can see the error of his actions, it is too late.
 As he watches her walk away, he raps "Then turn right around in that song and tell her you love her/And put hands on her mother, who's a spitting image of her", feeling remorse for writing songs about being violent towards Kim, who is Hailie's mother, and wonders how he could be a good parent.

 Then, he is confronted by his daughter piling boxes in front of the door to prevent him from leaving.
 He convinces his daughter to let him go but she insists to give him a necklace with her picture.
 He then finds himself in a hotel room and then on a stage where he raps.
 At the end of his performance on the stage, he finds his daughter has followed him and tells him of the divorce.

 Afterwards, Eminem goes backstage as the "bad" Slim Shady and looks in a mirror.
 He then punches it as a way of "killing" Slim Shady; this is a reference to the cover of his 1997 extended play Slim Shady EP.
 He then finds himself back at home playing with his daughters on the swing.
 The video ends with him being applauded at the podium.

 The video features actresses playing his daughter Hailie Jade and his ex-wife Kim, from whom Eminem was divorced when the song was released.
 Hailie's half sibling Stevie Laine Scott, Kim's child to another man, also appears in the video played by an actress near the end of the video.
 Eminem adopted Stevie and thinks of them as his own child.
 They're the younger kid on the swing, at the moment in the lyrics when he says, "Hailie just smiles and winks at her little sister".
 The scene where he performs onstage is the cover art for the single and Curtain Call album.

 The music video was uploaded to YouTube in June 2009 and surpassed 1 billion views on the platform in June 2024, becoming Eminem's seventh music video to reach this feat on YouTube.